aryanGupta-09/TripVerse/README.md

 # TripVerse

-A virtual tourism website, 'TripVerse,' that allows users to experience different cultures and have the fun of exploring from the comfort of their homes.
-It features dedicated pages for countries, providing a comprehensive look into each destination.
-Users can delve into culinary, ceremonial, and various other facets, making their virtual travel experience both informative and enjoyable.
+A virtual tourism website that allows users to experience different cultures and have the fun of exploring from the comfort of their homes.
+It features dedicated pages for each country, offering a comprehensive view of culinary traditions, ceremonies, and cultural facets, making virtual travel both engaging and informative.

 * Live: https://tripverse.netlify.app/